 Training will include:

-- The purpose of the Accessibility for Ontarians with Disabilities Act, 2005;
+- the purpose of the Accessibility for Ontarians with Disabilities Act, 2005;

-- How to interact and communicate with persons with various types of disabilities;
+- interacting and communicating with persons with various disabilities;

 For more information: